stlab/better-code/better-code/src/chapter-4-algorithms.md

 >_<center>No raw loops.</center>_

-The most important part of software development is computing _something_.
+Programming is about _computing_ something.
 Algorithms are an abstraction of computation, and every program is an algorithm.
 It is easy to be distracted by class hierarchies, software architecture, design patterns, etc. Such things are helpful only insofar as they aid in implementing a correct and efficient algorithm.

 **Algorithm** (n.): _a process or set of rules to be followed in calculations or other problem-solving operations, especially by a computer_ (New Oxford American